 Diabetes - keeping active

-Increasing your daily activity by any amount can help improve your control of your blood sugar.
-Whether you are trying to lose weight, keep your heart healthy, or just want to feel better, there are a lot of ways to add more exercise to your day.
+You may think that only vigorous exercise is helpful.
+But this is not true.
+Increasing your daily activity by any amount can help improve your health.
+And there are a lot of ways to add more activity to your day.

 Staying Active at Home